masonmedia/jms-wiwp-swup/README.md

 ## **PHP**

-PHP is used for header and footer includes.
+PHP is used for header and footer includes (located in the 'includes' folder).

 ## **CSS**